RELEASING WORDS: THE CUT PAPER ART OF DEBORAH UGORETZ

 ABOUT THE EXHIBITION

-The soundscape will also be accessible, along with a full audio tour of the exhibition, using the Urban Archive iPhone app.
+The soundscape was also accessible, along with a full audio tour of the exhibition, using the Urban Archive iPhone app.
 The free app will feature a guided tour of the exhibition with audio and photos for each piece on view.
 The app is free and available for download in the Apple App Store.

 THE ART OF PAPERCUTTING